Scott Dureau: Sydney Roosters

 On 30 June 2014, Dureau signed with the Sydney Roosters mid-season on loan from the Catalans Dragons.
 However he failed to make an NRL appearance for the club.

 Return to Catalans

 In 2015, Dureau returned to the Catalans Dragons in the Super League.
 Dureau left the club at the end of the 2015 season and subsequently retired from the sport.

 Coaching career

-Following his retirement as a player, Dureau took up a coaching role with Newcastle Knights.
+Following his retirement as a player, Dureau took up a coaching role with the Newcastle Knights.